 The Indonesian Communist Party (PKI), the largest communist party in the capitalist world, had three and a half million members.
 (It was the third largest communist party in the world after China and the Soviet Union).
 The Social Democrats Union of the East Indies (ISDVC), which was established in 1914 when the country was a Dutch colony, was named the Communist Party of Indonesia in 1920, after continuing its activities with the organization called Serekat Islam (Islamic Union).
 Later, as he came into conflict with the conservative wing of the Islamists, it turned to an independent line.
 (Among its founders was the Dutch revolutionary Marxist Sneevliet.)
 This powerful party, which has been influential in independence and class struggle for many years, so it was powerfull inside union, workers, youth, women movement, mass organizations, the intelligentsia and in the army and it was politically controlling a mass of ten million people.

-In 1965, General Suharto (president for next thirty years), who used the “coup attempt” in air forces that some communists joined and six generals killed (planned by CIA infact) as an excuse and embarked on a counter-operation just after he suppressed this “communist coup”.
+In 1965, General Suharto (president for the next thirty years), who used the “coup attempt” in the air force, that some communists joined and six generals were killed (planned by CIA in fact), as an excuse and embarked on a counter-operation just after he suppressed this “communist coup”.
 With the help of supposed death lists prepared by the CIA, a horrible massacre was launched, in which “religious and conservative” Indonesians were led by soldiers and Islamists (and also Hindus).
 According to estimates, the massacre, in which between 300,000 and 1 million communist or communist sympathizers, workers, peasants and intellectuals were destroyed with firearms, machetes, knives and sticks, lasted four months.

 Islamists and imperialism

-These examples we can include the Taliban in Afghanistan, Al Qaeda; Salafist Islamists who liquidated the revolutionary people’s movement in Syria, ISIS who build free-indepented areas in Iraq, Syria and established a caliphate.
+We can include as examples the Taliban in Afghanistan, Al Qaeda; Salafist Islamists who liquidated the revolutionary people’s movement in Syria, ISIS who build free-independent areas in Iraq, and Syria and established a caliphate.
 We can also add a large number of radical Islamist organizations that are waging an armed struggle in various parts of Africa and Asia.
 None of these examples represent a revolutionary-libertarian and truly anti-imperialist political line.

 The priority task is of course to understand what we are dealing with both theoretically and practically.
 Speaking of theory, it is imperative to understand how Islam defines itself.
 At this point, of course, Islam’s philosophical, metaphysical dimension, theology, and what is described in the Qur’an are of course important.
 However, keeping in mind that no religion is just a metaphysics, it also has a historical, social and class dimension.
 But we should stay away from leftist optimism such as “Islam ordered equality, the Qur’an opposed private property”, “Religion does not contradict socialism”, “Prophet was a revolutionary” etc.